The Best Ready-to-Drink Cocktails in 2023

 Mimosa, the ever-popular low-alcohol brunch drink, may not be just for brunch any more, now that there is this ready-to-drink option.
 Packaged in a 12-oz can and at 5% ABV, the Ohza Classic Mimosas are vegan, gluten-free, contain no added sugar or artificial flavors and are only 130-140 calories per 12-oz serving.
 The bubbles come from a sparkling wine sourced from upstate New York

-Four flavors made with real juice and premium sparkling wine are offered:
+These are some of the varieties made with real juice and premium sparkling wine:

 – Classic Bellini;